 The Institute of Aquaculture has been awarded a Bronze Athena SWAN award which is valid until 2025.

-Professor Maggie Cusack, Dean of the Faculty of Natural Sciences, said: “I am delighted that the Institute of Aquaculture has received an Athena SWAN Bronze award.
-This award is testament to the hard work of staff and students in the Institute striving to achieve equity, diversion and inclusion."
+Professor Alistair Jump, Dean of the Faculty of Natural Sciences, said: “I am delighted that the Institute of Aquaculture has received an Athena SWAN Bronze award.
+This award is testament to the hard work of staff and students in the Institute striving to achieve equality, diversity and inclusion."

 The Institute of Aquaculture Athena SWAN commitment

 The Institute of Aquaculture (IoA) was founded in 1971 and remains the only academic centre dedicated to the study of aquaculture in the UK.
 Our activities centre on research-led teaching as well as fundamental and applied research in all areas related to aquaculture and aquatic food security, globally.
-The recruitment of our new Head of Department, Professor Selina Stead, combined with the Stirling and Clackmannanshire City Deal £17M financial investment means that we expect to see significant development over the next few years within the Institute.
+The recruitment of our new Head of Department, Professor Simon MacKenzie, combined with the Stirling and Clackmannanshire City Deal £17M financial investment means that we expect to see significant development over the next few years within the Institute.
 As such it is critical that we continue to embrace good practise in our EDI actions.
-The IoA has begun structural changes to begin to address some of our EDI challenges as follows:

 What Athena Swan means to our staff